flynn/flynn/website/source/docs/architecture.html.md

 #### Distributed Configuration / Coordination

-An important part of any distributed system is a class of key value stores popularized by [Google Chubby](http://research.google.com/archive/chubby.html) and [Apache ZooKeeper](https://zookeeper.apache.org).
-These consensus-algorithm-powered stores are like Swiss Army knives since they can be used for configuration, synchronization, name resolution, group membership, and more.
+An important part of any distributed system is a class of distributed key-value stores popularized by [Google Chubby](http://research.google.com/archive/chubby.html) and [Apache ZooKeeper](https://zookeeper.apache.org).
+These consistent stores are powered by a consensus algorithm and are like Swiss Army knives, enabling configuration, synchronization, name resolution, group membership, and more.

-There weren’t many other options for this class of datastore until recently.
+There weren’t many options for this class of datastore until recently.
 CoreOS's
 [etcd](https://github.com/coreos/etcd), the spiritual successor to [Doozer](https://github.com/ha/doozerd), fills the role of a distributed key-value store in Flynn.

 While etcd is a great option, we designed all of Flynn’s components to allow other backing services.
 This opens up the potential, for example, for [ZooKeeper](https://zookeeper.apache.org) to replace [etcd](https://github.com/coreos/etcd).
-In most cases, Flynn components don’t work directly with etcd.
+Flynn components don’t work directly with etcd.
 They use a specialized service that provides the proper abstraction for a particular domain—For example, the routing and service discovery systems.